 This one speaks for itself.
-It’s a good idea to keep between four and six extra nappies in your changing bag, depending on how long you’ll be out and about for.
+It’s a good idea to keep between four and six extra diapers in your changing bag, depending on how long you’ll be out and about for.

-Packing a small tub or tube of nappy rash cream will help keep your little one comfortable when you’re away from home.
+Packing a small tub or tube of diaper rash cream will help keep your little one comfortable when you’re away from home.

-Once you’ve changed your baby’s nappy, you’ll need to clean up any mess, and disposable nappy sacks will certainly come in handy.
+Once you’ve changed your baby’s diaper, you’ll need to clean up any mess, and disposable diaper sacks will certainly come in handy.